catalingavan/serilog-sinks-logbee/src/Serilog.Sinks.LogBee.AspNetCore/README.md

 ### Configuration

-LogBee Sink supports multiple configuration properties that can be set using the `config` delegate parameter.
+LogBee Sink supports multiple configuration properties that can be set using the `config` parameter.

 ```csharp
 builder.Services.AddSerilog((services, lc) => lc